TJ-Hacker/TreasureHacks/README.md

 4) Analyze veichile collision data in NYC and create zones where it's most risky to drive based on zip-code (in progress)
 5) Add a system wheres users have to submit an image of the parking spot! (so make it more responsive for people on desktop) - push through Flask database and push it back to the javascript so image can be shown when users hover over it (in progress)
   2a) Note for side: use computer vision and AI to determine if this is a legitimate picture

+# TESTING
+1) Tested the program on my phone, need to work on responsiveness more with celluar device.